Food Defense: Secure Your Company’s Assets_

 Limit risk, ensure food safety by revisiting the measures your company takes to prevent internal and external threats

-The Food Safety Modernization Act (FSMA) has prompted grain handlers and feed manufacturers to adopt a proactive approach in preventing foodborne contamination.
-Pathogens and sanitation concerns aside, one fundamental consideration to any food safety or HACCP plan must take general security into consideration, i.e., the intentional or unintentional contamination of foodstuffs by internal or external entities.
+The Food Safety Modernization Act (FSMA) has prompted grain handlers and feed manufacturers to adopt a proactive approach in preventing food borne contamination.
+Pathogens and sanitation concerns aside, one fundamental consideration to any food safety or HACCP plan must take biosecurity into consideration, i.e. the intentional or unintentional contamination foodstuffs by internal or external entities.

-“Anyone along the supply chain who has access to the food product or an ingredient is a potential threat,” says Mark Powers, vice chair of food defense and agriculture, ASIS, an organization for security professionals.
-“It is unlikely a terrorist is going to come to the United States and attempt to infiltrate a manufacturer in order to introduce a contaminate into the food supply.
-The scenario playing out every day in the United States is the disgruntled worker who doesn’t understand that the actions they take will have greater consequences than they may intend.”
+"Anyone who has access to the food supply is anyone who has access to it along the supply chain," says Mark Powers, vice chair of ASIS food defense and agriculture.
+"Many will tell you it's unlikely that a terrorist is going to come to the U.S.to try to get infiltrate a manufacturer to introduce a contaminate into the food supply, but the scenario that plays out every day in the United States is the disgruntled worker who doesn't understand the actions they take have will have greater ramifications or costs to the business than they think."

-Powers, who has worked in counterintelligence at Fort Knox, draws his expertise from a 25-year career in corporate security — having spent the last 10 years specializing in food defense for two of the largest U.S. food and beverage companies.
+Powers, who has worked in counterintelligence at Fort Knox and corporate security for 25 years, has spent the last 10 years of his career specializing in food defense for two of the largest U.S. food and beverage companies.

 The disgruntled worker knows your systems, processes and weaknesses better than management.
 One way to screen for potentially troubled employees is to conduct thorough background checks on all new hires.
 Powers suggests doing more than a criminal background check, but should include drug screening and two-tier reference checks by getting another name from the provided references.